 Evaluation of Sustainability

 STATE: State bureaus are encouraged to evaluate sustainability as one of five types of evaluations outlined in Department guidance.
 Bureaus at the Department assess sustainability through formal evaluations but also plan for sustainability by requiring details on achieving it in project plans.
-For example, the Secretary’s Global AIDS Coordinator has a sustainability action plan for the President’s Emergency Plan for AIDS Relief (PEPFAR) that includes planning for country ownership of initiatives and transition of management when epidemics are under control or at other agreed upon points.
+For example, the Secretary’s Global AIDS Coordinator has a for the President’s Emergency Plan for AIDS Relief (PEPFAR) that includes planning for country ownership of initiatives and transition of management when epidemics are under control or at other agreed upon points.

 Bureaus implement evaluations of sustainability from one to five years after project end.
 For instance, the Bureau for Democracy, Rights and Labor conducts portfolio level evaluations that include dozens of awards with varying end dates to understand what sustainability looks like at different stages after grants have closed.
 Usually at least a year must elapse before some measure of sustainability can be judged, but after five years, it may be difficult to locate participants.
 Generally, the Department defines sustainability at five years after termination as the existence of an ongoing institution.
 In another example, the Bureau for Populations, Refugees and Migration (PRM) prioritizes durable solutions—that is, sustainability—for refugees.
 For instance: